engeir/volcano-data-deconvolution/DOC.md

 #### Noise of CESM2 4-sep

 As the $4$ year separated double waveform response function contain only a single ensemble member, the noise is substantial.
-However, we are able to recreate both the RF and the temperature time series using the raw SO~2~ time series and the response functions from CESM2 strong of the RF and temperature to SO~2~.
+However, we can recreate both the RF and temperature time series using the raw SO~2~ time series, and the response functions from CESM2 strong of the RF and temperature to SO~2~.
 Therefore, we expect the shape of the response of temperature to RF to be similar to what obtained from CESM2 strong.

 ![Cut off response function CESM2 4-sep, $T$ against $R$](./generated_files/cut_off/cesm2-double-overlap_resp_temp-rf_combined.png)